Mercaptobenzothiazole: Synthesis

 This method was developed by the discoverer of the compound, A. W. Hoffmann.
 Other routes developed by Hoffmann include the reactions of carbon disulfide with 2-aminophenol and of sodium hydrosulfide with chlorobenzothiazole.
 Further synthetic advances were reported in the 1920s that included demonstration that phenyldithiocarbamates pyrolyze to benzothiazole derivative.

+Industrially, MBT purification consists of a reprecipitation, wherein crude MBT is dissolved in sodium hydroxide solution, tar-like by-products are decanted off, filtered off or extracted.
+The aqueous sodium MBT solution is subjected to a further oxidative treatment, if appropriate; the MBT is then precipitated using sulfuric acid and filtered off (cf. German Patent 2,258,484).
+Unless captured, H2S escapes from the reaction upon completion of the reaction.